dangkh/COMP4010-COMP5010--Spring25/Project2/Readme.md

 ### 4.2 Details on Deliverables

-Write-up - Due 2nd of June
+Write-up - Due 30th of May
 Your have a lot more freedom in how you structure your write-up for this project compared to Project 1.
 This also comes with responsibility.
 You should make sure you have a clear introduction and a clear conclusion.
 You should also have other interim section headings that